Steven De Groote

 Steven De Groote (12 January 1953 - 22 May 1989) was a South African classical pianist.

-Steven De Groote was born in Johannesburg, South Africa into a Belgian family in which, for three generations, almost every member had been a professional musician.
-His grandmother was a recipient of the Prix de Rome in Belgium, and his father the conductor of the Cape Town University Symphony.
+Steven De Groote was born in Johannesburg, South Africa, into a Belgian family in which, for three generations, almost every member had been a professional musician.
+His grandmother was a recipient of the Prix de Rome in Belgium, and his father was the conductor of the Cape Town University Symphony.
 As a youngster, De Groote toured South Africa performing trios with his father on violin and brother on cello.

 Training and early competitions

-He trained with Lamar Crowson in Cape Town, and with Eduardo del Pueyo at the Royal Conservatory of Music in Brussels, graduating in 1971 with first prize in piano.
+He trained with Lamar Crowson in Cape Town, and with Eduardo del Pueyo at the in Brussels, graduating in 1971 with first prize in piano.

 In 1972, De Groote entered the Curtis Institute of Music in Philadelphia where he studied with Rudolf Serkin, Mieczysław Horszowski, and Seymour Lipkin.
 He graduated in 1975.

 In 1976, De Groote took honours in the Leventritt Competition in New York City.
 In May 1977, he won the Young Concert Artists International Auditions in New York.
 In September of that year, he was awarded the Grand Prize at the Van Cliburn Competition in Fort Worth, Texas.
 In that same competition, he also took prizes for Best Performance of a Commissioned Work and Best Performance of Chamber Music, the only winner in the history of the competition to take all prizes.